Paying into your pension

 Check what’s in your pension pot

-You’ll receive an annual statement in your Online Account showing the value that you hold in The People’s Pension.
+You’ll receive an annual statement in your account showing the value that you hold in The People’s Pension.

-But you can check, any time, how much is in your pot by logging in to your Online Account.
+But you can check, any time, how much is in your pot by logging in to your account, online or through the app.
 This will help you keep track of how your investments are doing and give you an idea how much you might have when you retire.

 Pay more into your workplace pension